 Use FLUTIFORM inhaler exactly as your doctor has prescribed.

-Before you start on a new medicine, remind your doctor and pharmacist that you are using FLUTIFORM inhaler.
+on a new medicine, remind your doctor and pharmacist that you are using FLUTIFORM inhaler.

 Tell any other doctors, dentists and pharmacists who treat you that you are using this medicine.

 If you have an Asthma Action Plan that you have agreed with your doctor, follow it closely at all times.

 Tell your doctor if you are going to have an operation, have had an accident or have a severe infection.

 If your body is stressed, you may need other medicines.

 If you become pregnant while using this medicine, tell your doctor immediately.